-Each of these travel programs provide $750 to recipients to help defray the cost of travel and registration fees to a scientific meeting where the awardees will present their research.
-All award winners are required to present their work at Lurie Cancer Center's Annual Symposium and Poster Session held in June.
+These travel programs provide recipients $750 to help defray the cost of travel and registration fees to a scientific meeting where the awardee will present their research.
+All award winners are required to present their work at Lurie Cancer Center's Annual Symposium and Poster Session held July 9, 2015.
 All the programs have the same deadlines, application and selection process.
-Reviewed by appropriate Faculty Committees, the awards are competitive with three application cycles each academic year, November, March and July.
+Reviewed by Faculty Committees, the awards are competitive with three application cycles each academic year: November, March and July.
+November 2014 Award Recipients

 - Katten Muchin Rosenman Travel Scholarship Program